-6 Critical Things Small Business Owners Should Know About Workers Compensation Insurance
+6 Critical Things Small Businesses Need to About Workers Comp Insurance

 If you’re building a business and you’re ready to hire your first employee, good for you!
 You have a lot of things to think about – finding the best person, training them, maybe even having enough work for them to do.

 One thing you may not have thought about is workers compensation insurance.
 Workers compensation protects your business and your employees in the event that an employee gets ill or injured on the job.
 Here’s what you need to know.

 WC coverage is mandated by the state.

 Texas is the only state that does not require that every employer has workers compensation insurance.
 The requirements vary from state to state, so if you have employees in more than one state, you need to understand what each state’s laws are.
 The US Department of Labor has a list of state workers compensation officials on its website.
 Significant fines can be imposed for failure to carry the proper coverage.